 As mentioned above, the desired effect of induction of labor can only occur if the cervix has already opened a little bit.
 Therefore, consuming a Midwife’s brew as a woman whose body is not yet ready to give birth (lack of maturity of the cervix) can be dangerous for the mother and baby.

 Castor oil, in particular, has numerous potential risks:

-The greater danger is that castor oil can get into your baby’s bloodstream and lead to a bowel movement.
+The greater danger is that castor oil can enter your baby’s bloodstream and lead to a bowel movement.

 If the meconium gets into the amniotic fluid, it turns green, which is always a warning and could potentially lead to an infection of the baby’s lung after birth.

 After all, the effect of the Midwives’ brew is unpredictable: Just as nothing can happen, it is also possible that the birth may begin within a short time.
 You could be surprised by the violent contractions and the rapid process.

 Therefore, you should really only ever consume the Midwives’ brew under observation and supervision or after a detailed discussion with your provider.
 They might even tell you to have at least your midwife present to monitor your heart rate.
 Remember to prioritize yourself and your own body as a healthy mom.

 Under no circumstances should you mix and drink it on your own.
 Ensure that there is at least your husband, your doula, your midwife, or a friend with you when you take it.
 If the side effects kick in and you suffer through diarrhea and vomiting while heavily pregnant, you might be very grateful to have a support person with you.

 To prevent dehydration, drink plenty of water once your stomach allows you.

 Personally, I had tried to induce labor that way with my firstborn 5 days past his due date.
 My healthcare provider had recommended it to me.